 This standard focuses on presenting information, concepts, and ideas to an audience either in person or to a recording device for later viewing by an audience.
-Presenting material to an audience in person requires familiarity with the cultural and communication features distinct to one-to-many discourse in ASL, including a larger sign space, a more formal signing style, and sign choices.
+Presenting material to an audience in person requires familiarity with the cultural and communication features distinct to one-to-many discourse in ASL, including a larger sign space, a more formal signing style, and particular sign choices.
 These features are modified when communicating with the intent to record, for the student must be keenly aware of how sign space, sign choice, and other elements may be influenced by the recording device.
-Students with little to no background in ASL are likely to produce language that is strongly influenced by English syntax, though over time students will learn authentic language patterns and communicate more naturally.
 Heritage students may be able to communicate in a range of informal styles but have little to no experience with the formal register, use of space, and sign choice necessary in presentational communication.

 - Students give brief signed messages and presentations about home and family, school activities, and common objects.
 Examples: Describing items for Show and Tell; sharing photographs; sharing drawings of family members. - Students perform various rhymes, short anecdotes or poems commonly known among their peers in the Deaf community using visual cues for assistance.

-Examples: Performing Clayton Valli's poem Cow and Rooster; describing pictures in Have You Ever Seen...?
-An American Sign Language Handshape DVD / Book; playing handshape games. - Students restate and / or rephrase simple information from live or recorded materials presented in class.

-Examples: Playing the telephone game; describing pictures and posters; engaging in basic storytelling.
+Examples: Performing Clayton Valli's poem Cow and Rooster; describing pictures from ASL eBooks; playing handshape games. - Students restate and / or rephrase simple information from live or recorded materials presented in class.
+Examples: Playing the telephone game; describing pictures and posters; engaging in basic storytelling. - Students practice leaving recorded messages that include appropriate greetings, farewells, and age-appropriate content matter.

-- Students practice leaving recorded messages that include appropriate greetings, farewells, and age-appropriate content matter. - Examples: Leaving recorded messages for family members, Deaf peers, and video pen pals; leaving an invitation to a birthday party; making a simple self-introduction. - Students prepare illustrated stories in ASL about activities or events in their environment and present them to the class. - Examples: Describing a field trip; giving a weather report; commenting on calendar events and holidays.
+Examples: Leaving recorded messages for family members, Deaf peers, and video pen pals;

+leaving an invitation to a birthday party; making a simple self-introduction.

+• Students prepare illustrated stories in ASL about activities or events in their environment and present them to the class.

+Examples: Describing a field trip; giving a weather report; commenting on calendar events and holidays.

-- Students present skits, recite selected poems, tell anecdotes, and perform stories in ASL for school events. - Examples: Sharing ABC, number, and handshape stories; dramatizing important events in Deaf history; demonstrating sign rhymes. - Students create simple, brief recorded messages about people, things and events at school.
+- Students present skits, recite selected poems, tell anecdotes, and perform stories in ASL for school events. - Examples: Sharing ABC, number, and handshape stories; dramatizing important events in Deaf history; demonstrating sign rhymes. - Students create simple, brief recorded messages about people, things, and school events.
 Examples: Delivering a video bulletin; making announcements about Deaf Awareness Week; recording a video report on a favorite book. - Students use ASL to tell peers in or out of school about their own cultures or cultural products and practices. - Examples: Listing activities or basic information about holidays, family events, and food; comparing traditions over a videophone; composing a video pen pal letter. - Students dramatize familiar ASL stories, fairy tales, or poems.
 Examples: Re-enacting fairy tales told from a Deafcentric perspective; presenting Clayton Valli's poem Snowflake; retelling a selection from Billy Seago's Stories from the Attic. - Students analyze and explain the meaning of selected classifiers.